xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-02-22-i-thought-youd-be-here-too-fundraiser-at-the-tote.md

   </a>
 </div>

 Next I got on stage with my bandmates, and played our second live In Her Palms show.
-We performed a number of our newly-written songs, as well as a cover of 'Icehead' by Alex G. While I can't reallyyy talk about what it was like, Liam said that our performance was emotionally moving!
-So thank you very much Liam<3
+We performed a number of our newly-written songs, as well as a cover of 'Icehead' by Alex G. While I won't try to talk about what it was like from on the stage, Liam said that our performance was emotionally moving, which meant a lot <3

 ![ihop](/images/ihop2202262.jpg)